drewkhoury/docker-datacenter/README.md

 vagrant up
 ```

 All Guest VMs obtain thier IPs dynamically, and have hostname entries in `/etc/hosts` files.
-Your Host Machine will also have it's host file set due to the Vagrantfile config `config.hostmanager.manage_host = true` though you can change this accordingly.
+Your Host Machine will also have it's host file set due to the Vagrantfile config `config.hostmanager.manage_host = true` and you may be prompted to allow access to your hosts file.

 Example Output:
 ```